tzero86/tzero86-bits/content/posts/gameZone_writeup.md

 > Question #2 What is the name of the large cartoon avatar holding a sniper on the forum?

 For this we could do an image search but, since I know this from my old gamer times.
 It was quite easy to answer.
+If you don't know the answer, google is your friend.

 [Task 2] Obtain access via SQLi